UglyEgg/spdx-tools/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0-only).
-See the `LICENSE-*` files for details.
-License texts can be generated via `spdx-headers --extract`.
+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+See the `LICENSE` file for details.
+Additional license texts can be generated via `spdx-headers --extract`.